 - Hear yourself clearly with the best in-ear monitors

-- ...or treat your ears to our pick of the best headphones for music production
+- ...or treat your ears to our pick of the best studio headphones

 The DTX502 module gives the user a total of 691 drum and percussion samples and 128 keyboard voices.
 There is also plenty of space for 50 user kits.
 As well as drum samples, which are taken from Yamaha's classic acoustic drums, this module incorporates additional sounds created by third-party VST developers.
 The USB port also opens drummers up to the wealth of drum sample libraries readily available.
 The DTX562K’s samples are crisp and clean without being clouded or 'improved' with compression or masses of reverb – just a really great drum sound.
 The selection of intelligently compiled kits and the small but diverse range of songs is equally impressive.